+Now, to get a grisp of the results, we talk about ROI.
 ROI is an indicator that shows how successful a project is, such as the allocation of resources for a cultural or sports achievement.

 Organizations’ resources are limited and, therefore, should be applied in the best way.
 When sponsoring an event that does not bring much return, there is a loss of optimized alternatives and an increased opportunity cost.

 Often, corporations and foundations need to decide which project they should prioritize at that time.
-This doubt is even more significant when there are several investment possibilities with close degrees of importance.
+The doubt is even more significant when there are several investment possibilities with close degrees of importance.
 However, comparing the ROI or ROO for each project will allow you to identify which needs to be met first.

 The calculation of ROI and ROO serves to support this decision making.
 Since they act as a comparison parameter, such an analysis shows the achievements with the best performances.
 Quantitative and qualitative data become arguments for allocating resources and choosing which actions deserve more attention.

 This one might not be as obvious as the budget tracking feature, but it’s just as important.
 The automatic filtering feature can be a big alley if you already know in advance the type of projects that give you the biggest ROI or ROO.
 This tool allows you to automatically sort out the incoming applications based on the criteria you chose, so you can focus on the projects that matter the most.
-According to Karim, this feature can be extremely useful for organizations that have to do more with less: “With this feature, even small teams can easily filter all incoming requests, but also choosing from the very beginning the ones that are worth spending their time on.”

-Karim reminds us that this feature can be even more powerful if used together with the automatic scoring tool.
+This feature can be even more powerful if used together with the automatic scoring tool.
 This feature rates and compares projects based on the chosen criteria.
 You can also compare your rating to the score given by your colleagues, according to their own criteria.
 This way, you can have consistent work habits of verifying that the whole team works with projects that match your corporation’s goal.

 Extracting data from our project management software is a great way to create reports and evaluate your investment return.
 And the charts feature is a great way to visualize all the data inside of the Optimy software quickly.
-“Users can choose how to display the information, so it’s presented in a way that everyone understands.
-And the best thing about this tool is that all data stored in Optimy can be used to create charts.
-It is an amazing feature, especially when forms are created in a smart way, so you can take information straight from the form answers and create charts out of it,” describes Karim.